gwynne/swift-evolution/proposals/NNNN-forward-array-to-variadic-args.md

 }
 ```

-This is unsafe because when functions like `os_log()` are imported from C, there are larger concerns than the "arrays of Hanoi": `Array` bridges transparently as a `CVarArg`.
-If a caller tries to pass the `args` array to `os_log()`, it would be interpreted as a single argument and bridged as a C pointer.
+The safety problem comes in when functions like `os_log()` are imported from C: When an `Array` is passed to a variadic function which takes type `CVarArg...`, it transparently bridges over as a single argument.
+Thus, if a caller passes the `args` array to `os_log()`, all the function sees is a single C pointer, not an array of arguments.
 The compiler will emit no complaint or even warning, and the most likely result is a crashed process.
 By convention, most C functions using the `va_list` mechanism have a "`v`" variant - such as `vprintf()` or `NSLogv()` - which accepts the `CVaListPointer` available via `withVaList(args)`, but `os_log()` does not.
 As a result, it's nearly impossible to use it safely from Swift without the ability to forward the variadic parameter.

+_Note: It's probably just as well that `os_log()` and its ilk are left with larger concerns than the proverbial arrays of Hanoi.
+Without bigger problems to tackle, someone would probably try to make `gyb` an official part of the language or run Swift through `cpp(1)`._

 ## Proposed solution